From the Pastor - February 2019

 All church service and activity cancellations will be annount on channels 27 (WHTM) and 21 (WHP) through the scrolling cancellation list on the bottom of those channels news screens.
 If you have a function at Neidig and you need to have a cancellation announced, contact Sharon Staub (717.216.1040) or Pastor Steve.

-The 2018 Flower and Bulletin calendars are up on the bulletin board outside the chapel.
-Please sign up for a Sunday in honor or in memory of a loved one.
+The 2019 Flower and Bulletin signup calendars are on the bulletin board across from the chapel main doors.
+Please sign up for flowers or bulletins in honor or memory of a loved one.
 The flowers are $25.00 and the bulletins are $5.00

-The 2018 Summer Camp booklet and schedule is available on the bulletin board outside the chapel.
-For more information please contact the church at 717.939.6921
+The 2019 Summer Camp booklet and schedule are available on the bulletin board outside the chapel.
+For more information, please contact the church at 717.939.6921.

 United Methodist Women